 Aplastic anaemia is a rare, potentially life-threatening failure of haemopoiesis characterised by pancytopenia and hypocellular bone marrow.
 Aplastic anaemia is defined as pancytopenia with a hypocellular bone marrow in the absence of an abnormal infiltrate and with no increase in reticulin.
-Most cases are acquired and immune-mediated but there are also inherited forms.
-Environmental triggers include drugs, viruses and toxins but most cases are idiopathic.

 - Aplastic anaemia is 2-3 times more common in Asia than in the West.

 - Acquired aplastic anaemia most commonly presents between the ages of 15 years and 25 years but there is a second smaller peak in incidence after age 60 years.

 - Certain histocompatibility locus specificities, especially HLA DR2, are associated with an underlying predisposition to acquired aplastic anaemia.

 - Congenital or inherited - eg, Fanconi's anaemia, Diamond-Blackfan syndrome: congenital aplastic anaemia is very rare, the most common type being Fanconi's anaemia (inherited as an autosomal recessive disorder).